Jheran03/Selenium-Web-Testing/README.md

 Already done:
 - Create a test
-- Organize the code, by Page, Locators and Elements
+- Organize the code by Page, Locators and Elements
 - Create a more complex test
 - Create a .env file and upload it to GitHub